AnkitaDasData/AnalyticsHub/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=This+is+a+repository+of+Projects;Analytics+Hub)](https://git.io/typing-svg)
 <br>
 # Projects
-The repository is a space for putting concepts, brainstorming, and efforts:
+The repository is a space for placing samples of Analytical efforts:
 <br>
 - **Documentation** of thought process, challenges, and/or possible future directions for each idea.
 - These may contain: